ChrisMcKee1/ChatUI/docs/api/examples/csharp.md

 # C# API Implementation

 This example shows how to implement API endpoints for Chat UI using ASP.NET Core.
-The implementation supports both streaming and batch responses for multi-agent chat.
+The implementation supports both standard chat and multi-agent chat with streaming and batch responses.

 ## Implementation